GSI-CS-CO/saftlib/doc/CompileAndConfigureSaftlib.md

 Solution:

 1. $_ `sudo apt-get install pkgconfig`

-### Compilation: "configure: error: Package requirements (giomm-2.4 >= 2.28.2) were not met: and No package 'giomm-2.4' found"

-You need to install the missing package.

-Solution:

-1. $_ `sudo apt-get install libglibmm-2.4-dev`

 ### Compilation: "configure: error: could not find xsltproc -- needed to processs interfaces"